OpenBioSim/somd2/README.md

 ## Analysis

-Simulation output will be written to the directory specified using the `--output-directory` paramter.
+Simulation output will be written to the directory specified using the `--output-directory` parameter.
 This will contain a number of files, including Parquet files for the energy trajectories of each λ window.
 These can be processed using [BioSimSpace](https://github.com/OpenBioSim/biosimspace) as follows: